Eddie Waitkus

-Edward Stephen Waitkus (September 4, 1919 – September 16, 1972) was a Lithuanian American professional baseball player who played as a first baseman.
+Edward Stephen Waitkus (September 4, 1919 – September 16, 1972) was an American professional baseball player who played as a first baseman.
 He played a total of 11 seasons in Major League Baseball (MLB), before and after serving in World War II (1941 and 1946–1955).
 He played for the Chicago Cubs and Philadelphia Phillies in the National League and for the Baltimore Orioles of the American League.
 He was elected to the National League All-Star team twice (1948 and 1949).

 Early career, WWII

 Waitkus, the son of Lithuanian immigrants, grew up in Boston and attended the Cambridge High and Latin School and Boston College.
 He began his professional career in 1938 playing for the Worumbo Indians, a semi-professional team sponsored by Worumbo Woolen Mill in Lisbon Falls, Maine.
-As a rookie, he was known as "the natural," which gave the title to the book loosely based on his life.
+As a rookie, he was known as "the natural."

 Waitkus saw some of the bloodiest fighting of World War II with the U.S. Army in the Philippines, and was awarded four Bronze Stars.
 During Operation Cartwheel, Waitkus saved the life of a badly bleeding fellow soldier, leaving his foxhole during an attack on his position, and finding some safety pins to stop the bleeding.

 Upon his return to baseball, he quickly became a star for the Chicago Cubs.
 He also became a popular media figure, as he was well-educated and was fluent in Lithuanian, Polish, German, and French.
 Following the 1948 season, the Cubs traded Waitkus with Hank Borowy to the Philadelphia Phillies for Monk Dubiel and Dutch Leonard.

 Shooting

-Just a few years into the start of what seemed a very promising career, Waitkus was shot by Ruth Ann Steinhagen, an obsessed fan, at Chicago's Edgewater Beach Hotel on June 14, 1949, in one of the earliest recognized cases of criminal stalking.
+Just a few years into his career, Waitkus was shot by Ruth Ann Steinhagen, an obsessed fan, at Chicago's Edgewater Beach Hotel on June 14, 1949, in one of the earliest recognized cases of criminal stalking.

 Steinhagen had become infatuated with him when he was a Cub, but seeing him every day in-season may have kept her obsession in check.
 Once he was traded to the Phillies, Steinhagen's obsession grew to dangerous proportions.
 She checked into the hotel using the alias "Ruth Ann Burns" and left a note at the desk, asking him to come to her hotel room on an urgent matter.

 When he arrived in her room, she shot him with a .22 caliber rifle, a bolt-action Remington model 510.
 The bullet entered his lung, barely missing his heart.
 She immediately called the desk to report the shooting and was found cradling his head in her lap.
 Waitkus was taken to the Illinois Masonic Hospital, where he nearly died several times on the operating table before the bullet was successfully removed.
 Steinhagen never stood trial but instead was confined to a mental institution for a few years.